hanglip/hanglip.github.io/_src/SDG.md

 Some of our infrastructure is old, and we are soon beginning repairs and upgrades to (mostly) fences.

 A livestock farm is not necessarily where one expects to find _industrialisation_ but there are overlaps: Welding, for example, can go beyond repairs: workers can get creative and make useful things.
-Aside from welding, our Allen Allens knocked together useful refuse collection points using nothing more than wire and fencing standards.
+Aside from welding, our Allen Uithaler knocked together useful refuse collection points using nothing more than wire and fencing standards.

 ## Inequality